Debora Green: Green's account

-Detectives noted that during her interview Green did not appear to be or have been crying, and her manner was "talkative, even cheerful".
-She repeatedly referred to Tim and Kelly Farrar in the past tense, and referred to all of her children by their ages rather than their names.
-Her accounts of times from the previous evening varied, and she seemed uncertain what time she had done things like gone to bed.
+Detectives noted that during her interview Green did not appear to be or have been crying, and her manner was "talkative, even cheerful."
+She repeatedly referred to Timothy and Kelly in the past tense and referred to all of her children by their ages rather than their names.
+Her accounts of times from the previous evening varied, and she seemed uncertain what time she had done things such as going to bed.

-At 5:30 a.m., a detective arrived from the fire scene to advise those at the police station that Tim and Kelly Farrar had been found dead in the home.
+At 5:30 a.m., a detective arrived from the fire scene to advise those at the police station that Timothy and Kelly had been found dead in the home.
 Green initially reacted with sadness that quickly changed to anger.
 She shouted at detectives, claiming that firefighters had not done enough to save the children.
-Where previously she had been cooperative and friendly with the detectives interviewing her, she now began to attack them verbally, calling investigators and their methods "pathetic", alleging that they had withheld from her knowledge of the children's deaths, and demanding to be allowed to see Farrar and the remains of the family's house.
+Where previously she had been cooperative and friendly with the detectives interviewing her, she now began to attack them verbally, calling investigators and their methods "pathetic," alleging that they had withheld from her knowledge of the children's deaths and demanding to be allowed to see Farrar and the remains of the family's house.
 Though Green stressed to police that she wanted to be the one to "tell my husband our babies are dead," her request was not granted.

 Green was released from the police station in the early morning of October 24 after questioning.
 With the family home burned down, she had nowhere to stay.
-Farrar refused to let her stay in his apartment, but gave her some cash, and she rented a room in a local hotel.
+Farrar refused to let her stay in his apartment but gave her some cash, and she rented a room in a local hotel.
 Ellen Ryan, Green's divorce lawyer, found her there later in the day in a distraught state.
-She repeatedly asked Ryan whether her children had died, chanted rhythmically about their deaths, and seemed unable to care for herself.
+She repeatedly asked Ryan whether her children had died, chanted rhythmically about their deaths and seemed unable to care for herself.
 Green was transported to a local hospital for treatment but remained emotionally unstable, suffering from insomnia and appearing to Ryan to be unable to take care of day-to-day life, even after her release from the hospital.